Application Deadline: February 15

 Award Amount: up to $10,000

-The African Heritage Initiative (AHI) is part of the African Studies Center at the University of Michigan.
-AHI is making research funds available to support collaborative research projects being undertaken in summer 2017 or SY2017-18.
+The African Heritage and Humanities Initiative (AHHI) is part of the African Studies Center at the University of Michigan.
+AHHI is making research funds available to support collaborative research projects being undertaken in summer 2018 or SY2018-19.
 These grants are intended to support scholarship produced by the University of Michigan’s faculty in the arts, humanities and interpretive social sciences whose work illuminates the dynamic, contested process by which African cultures and histories are made.
 We aim to encourage the development of overlapping, intersecting research projects that bring African scholars into close conversation with U-M researchers.

 - A collaborative study of opera in South Africa involving faculty at U-M and at the University of Witswatersrand